iLCSoft/MarlinTrkProcessors/README.md

   General:

    - RIADA dependency added

   FullLDCTracking_MarlinTrk:

  - Increased debug output
  - Use fit from TPC to initialise fit when doing SiTrack TPCTrack comparisons.
  	Added debug output which can we removed at a later stage
  - Use Tracks from the TPC which are composed only of the innermost segment, which contains the fit needed for matching to the Silicon Tracks.
 The Silicon Track, TPC Track, and the segments are added to the final track, which is then itself added to the Final Track collection.
  - Added type bits for the final Track collection.

-    - SiliconTracking_MarlinTrk:
+ SiliconTracking_MarlinTrk:

 - Make sure that float[6] is used for getPointOnCircle.
 - Added diagnostic histograms.
 - Check error return of fast fitter.
 - Use iopt 2 instead of 3, as newtonian part of fast fitter is not performing well.
 - Added type bits for the final Track collection.
 Increased debug for FTD tracking.

-    - SpacePointBuilder:
+  SpacePointBuilder:

     - Added extra check for valid line intersection when creating space points.
 This fixes problems from very low pt tracks.

 ### v01-06

+  General:
-  General:			 Removed use of sort predicate.
+  - Removed use of sort predicate.
 Use sorted list of std pairs instead.
-  				 Use _maxChi2PerHit in fits.
+  - Use _maxChi2PerHit in fits.

+  FullLDCTracking_MarlinTrk:
-  FullLDCTracking_MarlinTrk:	 Corrected uninitialised covariance matrix in combine tracks method.
+  - Corrected uninitialised covariance matrix in combine tracks method.
-  				 Fixed sorting hits in r2 during TPCTrack SiTracks combination.
+  - Fixed sorting hits in r2 during TPCTrack SiTracks combination.
-  				 Improved hit and geometry handling.
+  - Improved hit and geometry handling.
-				 Removed unused parameters.
+  - Removed unused parameters.
-				 Fixed problem in allocating left over silicon hits, track fit was incorrect after adding a hit.
+  - Fixed problem in allocating left over silicon hits, track fit was incorrect after adding a hit.
-				 Corrected point_res_rphi for FTD SpacePoints.
+  - Corrected point_res_rphi for FTD SpacePoints.
-				 Removed unused code.
+  - Removed unused code.

+  TruthTracker:
-  TruthTracker:			 Added new mode to fit tracks iteratively, off by default.
+ - Added new mode to fit tracks iteratively, off by default.
 Allow the CED event display to be used during track creation.

-				 For the iterative mode split Tracks now have the individual segments added to a separate collection.
+ - For the iterative mode split Tracks now have the individual segments added to a separate collection.
-				 These segments are used to produce a combined track which uses the innermost and outermost segments to provided the track states at the IP, FirstHit, LastHit and Calo respectively.
+ - These segments are used to produce a combined track which uses the innermost and outermost segments to
+ - provided the track states at the IP, FirstHit, LastHit and Calo respectively.
-				 The combined track is added to the main track collection, the NDF and chi2 are set with the values from the innermost segment.
+ - The combined track is added to the main track collection, the NDF and chi2 are set with the values from the innermost segment.
-				 The NDF and chi2 values for the other segments can be retrieved from the tracks added to the composite track.
+ - The NDF and chi2 values for the other segments can be retrieved from the tracks added to the composite track.

-				 Hits with no MCParticle are discarded.
+ -	Hits with no MCParticle are discarded.

+  SiliconTracking_MarlinTrk:
-  SiliconTracking_MarlinTrk:	 Added protection against being overwhelmed by a very large number of hits within one sector.
+  - Added protection against being overwhelmed by a very large number of hits within one sector.
- 				 The default is set to 100.
+  - The default is set to 100.
 For now an ERROR message is printed and the sector is dropped.
-				 Quality parameter added to output collection set to "Poor" This will be removed when the problem is more properly addressed.
+  - Quality parameter added to output collection set to "Poor"
+  - This will be removed when the problem is more properly addressed.
-				 Make sure sort predicate for chi2 fulfils strict weak ordering.
+  - Make sure sort predicate for chi2 fulfils strict weak ordering.
-  				 Fixed problem where using return instead of continue caused loss of all fitted tracks when single track fit failed.
+  - Fixed problem where using return instead of continue caused loss of all fitted tracks when single track fit failed.
-				 Improved hit and geometry handling.
+  - Improved hit and geometry handling.
-				 Instrumented with CEDEventDisplay to improve debugging.
+  - Instrumented with CEDEventDisplay to improve debugging.
-				 Removed unused parameters.
+  - Removed unused parameters.

+  SpacePointBuilder:
-  SpacePointBuilder:		 Corrected SpacePoint creation bug.
+  - Corrected SpacePoint creation bug.
 Endpoint of rear strip swapped with endpoint of front strip.
 Added debug output for checking whether a strip is created from a real combination or ghost combination.

+  TrackSubsetProcessor:
-  TrackSubsetProcessor		 Add hit numbers and additional trackstates.
+  - Add hit numbers and additional trackstates.
 Use MarlinTrk utilities.

 ### v01-05